Orchards Academy

-Orchards Academy (formerly Swanley Comprehensive School and then Swanley Technology College) is a mixed comprehensive secondary school located in Swanley in South East England.
+Orchards Academy (formerly Swanley Comprehensive School and then Swanley Technology College) is a mixed comprehensive secondary school in Swanley in South East England.

+History

-The school was converted to academy status on 1 November 2010 and was renamed Orchards Academy.
-It is now part of the Kemnal Academies Trust (a Multi Academy Trust that oversees a number of secondary and primary schools across England).
+The school was converted to academy status on 1 November 2010 and renamed Orchards Academy.
+It is part of the Kemnal Academies Trust, a multi-academy trust with several secondary and primary schools across England.
 It was previously a foundation school and Technology College administered by Kent County Council.
-However Orchards Academy continues to coordinate with Kent County Council for admissions.

 Orchards Academy offers GCSEs, BTECs and City and Guilds courses as programmes of study for pupils.
 The school had a sixth form for students aged 16 to 18 which closed in September 2021.

-Orchards Academy is managed by a headteacher and senior leadership team with oversight from a board of directors.
+The school buildings were rebuilt in 2024-26.

+Academic performance and inspections

+The school was judged inadequate by Ofsted in 2008, and good in 2012.
+As of 2026, the most recent inspection was in 2025, with an outcome of good.